No, Your Spouse is Not Required to File Bankruptcy With You

-For example, if you are considering bankruptcy and the debts are all in your name, then your spouse shouldn’t file jointly with you.
+For example, if you are considering bankruptcy and the debts are all in your name, then your spouse would have no need to file jointly with you.
 There would be no point to that, after all.
 Again, this is Pennsylvania law, and I presume that if you reside in a community-property state, the laws are completely different.

 In fact, many times, particularly in a Chapter 13 case, I might not want both spouses to file.
 This is because if the family needs to get a new car during the 3 to 5 year Chapter 13 case, then the non-filing spouse can simply go out to a dealership and get a replacement car rather easily.